akshayashu/akshayashu/README.md

 Since the world is in the quarantine stage, and I’m having tremendous of spare time, I decided to take this time focusing on feeding more knowledge to myself.
 I set a couple self-challenges in order to push myself more further.

 * Learn to code 3-4 hours a day with no distraction ( One or two day off a week. )
-* Read a book a week
+* Read a book a week.
-* Workout 3 days in a row and take a day break
+* Workout 3 days in a row and take a day break .
-* Avoid the over using social media
+* Avoid the over using social media.
-* Adapting the minimalism life style
+* Adapting the minimalism life style.
 * Practice meditation.